If you are sick, disabled or caring for someone who is, you may qualify for certain benefits.

 • have a mental or physical disability.

-You can also apply for Child Disability Payment if the disabled child does not have a diagnosis, by telling about how they're affected and any symptoms they may have.
+Apply even if you're waiting for a diagnosis by telling about how they're affected and any symptoms they may have.

 If you are a young carer 16-18 and live in Scotland, you may be eligible for a Young Carer Grant

-You must care for someone at least 35 hours a week and they get certain benefits
+You must care for someone at least 35 hours a week for a person receiving certain benefits, and earning must be below the earnings threshold.

 If you do not qualify for this and you care for someone for at least 20 hours a week, you may be entitled to Carers Credit, which is a National Insurance credit that helps with gaps in your National Insurance record.